secRet-re/website/secRet/docs/frida.md

 ## Stalker

-+   `Stalker.exclude(range)`: marks the specified memory `range` as excluded, which is an object with `base` and `size` properties – like the properties in an object returned by e.g. `Process.getModuleByName()`.
++   `Stalker.exclude(range)`: marks the specified memory `range` as excluded, which is an object with `base` and `size` properties ï¿½ like the properties in an object returned by e.g. `Process.getModuleByName()`.

     This means Stalker will not follow execution when encountering a call to an